javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 Then the next call is scheduled in `(*)` if we're not done yet.

-Pauses between `count` executions provide just enough "breath" for the JavaScript engine to do something else, to react on other user actions.
+Pauses between `count` executions provide just enough "breath" for the JavaScript engine to do something else, to react to other user actions.

-The notable thing is that both variants: with and without splitting the job by `setTimeout` -- are comparable in speed.
+The notable thing is that both variants -- with and without splitting the job by `setTimeout` -- are comparable in speed.
 There's no much difference in the overall counting time.

-To make them closer let's make an improvement.
+To make them closer, let's make an improvement.

 We'll move the scheduling in the beginning of the `count()`: